omtorano/integrateMO/README.md

 - Output includes hclust_sampleTree.svg showing hierarchical clustering of each omic lyer, Module_Eigengenes_heatplot.svg for each omic layer showing the relationship between module eigengenes and samples, Module_Eigengenes.csv contains the eigengene values, Module_membership.csv has correlation values of a gene to a module eigengene, Module-module.csv of correlation and p-values show these values for the relationship between modules belonging to each omic layer.
 The drndro.pdf files show module clustering for each omic layer.
+Estimated run time and resource usage
+On a 11th Gen Intel(R) Core(TM) i7-1185G7 PC with 4 cores and 8 threads a test run took 1624.73 seconds, 1535.94 seconds user CPU time, and 66.34 system CPU time.
+Saved output from tests is <2MB.

 WGCNA
 - https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/index.html  -- it looks like this is offline as of 11/7/2023, there are other tutorials but I need to find a permanant replacement, for now try https://bioinformaticsworkbook.org/tutorials/wgcna.html#gsc.tab=0, https://edu.sib.swiss/pluginfile.php/158/course/section/65/_01_SIB2016_wgcna.pdf, https://pages.stat.wisc.edu/~yandell/statgen/ucla/WGCNA/wgcna.pdf